 From 2017, any organisation that has 250 or more employees must publish and report specific figures about their gender pay gap.
 Below are CCG's figures:

-CCG has achieved OHSAS 18001, ISO 14001 and ISO 9001 certification from Lloyd's Register (LRQA) for our management of health and safety, quality systems and the environment (HSQE).
+Cartrefi Cymunedol Gwynedd (CCG) has achieved OHSAS 18001, ISO 14001 and ISO 9001 certification from Lloyd's Register Quality Assurance (LRQA) for our management systems relating to health, safety, quality and the environment (HSQE).

 ISO 9001 Quality Management System

 Achieving and maintaining our ISO 9001 certification for our Quality Management System is a significant step towards our goal of being the "best in sector".
-ISO 9001:2008 Certification is a recognised standard of quality assurance, and tells everyone, particularly our customers, that Cartrefi Cymunedol Gwynedd is internationally recognised for having an excellent quality management system.
+The ISO 9001:2015 certification is a recognised standard of quality assurance, and tells everyone, particularly our customers, that CCG is internationally recognised for having an excellent quality management system.

 ISO 14001 Environmental Management System

-Cartrefi Cymunedol Gwynedd is accredited to ISO 14001, which recognises that we have a robust Environmental Management System.
+We’re also accredited to ISO 14001:2015, which recognises that we have a robust Environmental Management System.
 We are committed to sustainable development and recognise that we are responsible for minimising the environmental impacts that arise from the delivery of our services and activities.

 BS OHSAS 18001 Occupational Health and Safety System

-Cartrefi Cymunedol Gwynedd is certified with the highly prestigious BS OHSAS 18001.
-This standard has been designed to enable companies to control their Occupational Health and Safety risks and demonstrate their commitment to provide a safe working environment, protect their employees, and improve their performance.
-The assessment looks at CCG’s approach and management of Health and Safety in the workplace and how we manage the risks.
+We’re also accredited to the highly prestigious BS OHSAS 18001.
+This standard has been designed to enable companies to control their occupational health and safety risks and demonstrate their commitment to provide a safe working environment, protect their employees and improve their performance.
+The assessment looks at our approach and management of health and safety in the workplace and how we manage the risks.
 Since March 2018 the British Standard is being phased out and replaced by a new international standard ISO 45001.
 We have started the process of migrating our health and safety management system to the new standard.